sharriet/tools4learning/README.md

 Still a work in progress - feel free to suggest additions!

+You might also be interested in the [Continuous Learning Toolkit](https://github.com/sharriet/periodic-table-of-learning) - a simple web interface to explore social and technical tools for learning.
+What gets added to this repo might find its way into the toolkit.

 ## Tools for individuals

 + Strategic learning / learning management: